The Agentic Project Harness

 Ground truth is disk, not memory.

-The harness is organized into four levels so you can adopt incrementally.
-Each level adds what matters at that stage.
+The harness builds up in four levels.
+Each one adds what matters at that stage.

 L0: Context harness